- Step by step guide to creating a plan for buying a house or land in Croatia (updated for 2021).

-Assuming that you already gathered necessary information about living in Croatia and you decided to buy a property there (whether for living or investing in Croatia), you may be wondering what are the next steps you should take.
+Assuming that you already gathered the necessary information about living in Croatia and you decided to buy a property there (whether for living or investing in Croatia), you may wonder what are the next steps you should take.

 Specifically, you would like to know if the process of property purchase in Croatia is similar as in your country and what would be the cost of the complete process.
-This guide will help you to understand the legal process of buying a property in Croatia (whether you are looking for a vacation home, you want to invest or you are an expat).
+This guide will help you understand the legal process of buying a property in Croatia (whether you are looking for a vacation home, or you want to invest in Croatia).

 Find a trustworthy agency